akirk/jQuery-Placeholder/README.rst

 ======
 Copyright 2010, Daniel Stocks ( http://webcloud.se )

-Thanks to Nikita Vasilyev ( http://elv1s.ru/ ) for feedback and contribution.
+Thanks to Nikita Vasilyev and James Rosen for feedback and contribution.

 TODO
 ====